p-doom/datawhale/docs/index.md

 bash scripts/setup.sh MODE=standalone
 ```

-We currently only support the `standalone` installation path, which downloads prebuilt binaries of Grafana, Loki, Prometheus, and node_exporter.
+We currently only support the `standalone` installation path, which downloads prebuilt binaries of Grafana, Loki, Prometheus, node_exporter, and depending on the availability dcgm_exporter or nvml_exporter.
 Notably, this does not require package manager access, `sudo` rights, or cluster-side Docker support, and can thus be run on any (academic|on-prem|cloud) cluster.
 Docker-based installation support is on the roadmap.
+We currently only support `amd64-linux`, but the repository should be easily extendable to other architectures and operating systems.

 You can run datawhale using `deploy.sh`:
 ```bash